boxblinkracer/buddy-actions/README.md

 ## Clone this repository

-To install the custom actions in your Buddy workspace, add a new project in Buddy and clonse this repository using your Github integration.
+To install the custom actions in your Buddy workspace, add a new project in Buddy and clone this repository using your Github integration.

-Clone this repository in your Buddy workspace.

 # Usage

 Once cloned, the custom actions will automatically appear in your **action list**.
 You can use them in your pipelines just like any other action.

+For more information about each action, please see the README.md in the corresponding folder.
+These README files will also be visible directly inside Buddy.

 # Reliability